This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Administration of ZIG

-ZIG should be given as soon as possible after exposure and can be given up to 10 days after exposure in a patient at high risk.
+ZIG should be given within 96 hours of exposure but may have some efficacy if given up to 10 days post exposure in a patient at high risk.

-ZIG available from the New Zealand Blood Service is manufactured by CSL in Melbourne from New Zealand donors.
+ZIG is available from the New Zealand Blood Service and is manufactured by CSL in Melbourne from New Zealand donors.
 It should be given IM, never IV.

 |Weight of patient (kg)||Dose (IU)||No. of vials|